BlaZzes10/BlaZzes10.github.io/about.md

 ---
 layout: page
-title: Sobre mi
+title: About me
 permalink: /about/
 ---

-### Acerca de mi

-Mi nombre es Tomás Jesús García López.
-Soy estudiante de ingeniería informática en Ciudad Real, también me encanta el tema de la seguridad.
+### My Information

+My name is Tomás Jesús García López.
+Actually, I am studying Computer Engineer at the University in Ciudad Real.
+Moreover, I am to be into informatic security

 ### Contacto